imgag/ngs-bits/doc/tools/NGSDExportSamples.md

 	  -no_tumor             If set, tumor samples are excluded.
 	                        Default value: 'false'
 	  -no_ffpe              If set, FFPE samples are excluded.
 	                        Default value: 'false'
+	  -with_merged          If set, processed samples that were merged into another sample are included.
+	                        Default value: 'false'
 	  -project <string>     Project name filter.
 	                        Default value: ''